-- Excellent firewall: use any port on TCP or UDP (easy to “blend” with the public internet)
+- Excellent firewall: use any port on TCP or UDP to “blend” with the public web

 - Great speed

-- Steady connections, even over wireless, mobile and other unreliable networks
+- Steady connections, even over wireless, mobile, and unreliable networks

 - No issues when used by multiple devices to connect to the same VPN network from the same location (thanks to separate certificates)